 Strive for College connects aspiring college students from low-income families with free one-on-one online mentoring through the entire college admissions and financial aid application processes.
 Mentors must have or be working toward a college degree and commit to one hour a month.

 Joseph Rivers had lived in a group home for his entire childhood and knew how difficult it was to turn eighteen and enter the world of adulthood with no caring support system.
 So in 1981 he founded what is today Foster Care to Success, which matches volunteer mentors with foster youths in college.
 Mentors make a one-year commitment to communicating at least once a week via phone, text, email or social media.
 FC2S estimates the time investment at one to three hours a week.
 Mentors must be twenty-five or older, participate in online training and attend monthly instructional conference calls.

 This program connects children facing serious and chronic illness with local college athletic teams, leading to lifelong bonds and life-changing outcomes.
 Sign your sports team up.

-This program pairs fifth through tenth graders from low-income communities with scientist pen pals.
-Macon Lowman started the letter-writing program when she was teaching sixth-grade science in rural North Carolina and realized that her students could use inspiration from real-world scientists.
-She teamed up with Anna Goldstein, a scientist who helped to foster a network of STEM professionals to serve as pen pals.
-Through one-on-one matching, students have the opportunity to ask a real scientist questions about college and broaden their awareness of what scientists do.
-Teachers facilitate eight to ten letter exchanges over the school year, and volunteer pen pals can be in science- or technology-related fields or in college.
+This program pairs fifth through tenth graders from low-income U.S. communities with science, technology, engineering and math (STEM) pen pals.
+Macon Lowman started this letter-writing program when she was teaching sixth-grade science in rural North Carolina and realized that her students could use inspiration from real world scientists.
+She teamed up with Anna Goldstein, a scientist who helped to foster a global network of STEM professionals to serve as pen pals.
+Through one-on-one matching, students have the opportunity to ask a real STEM professional questions about college and broaden their awareness of what scientists and technologists do.
+Teachers facilitate letter exchanges over the school year, and volunteer pen pals can be in science- or technology-related fields or in college.
 Volunteers register during the summer before the school year and are matched with kids interested in their particular fields.